New Rice for Africa: New rice for Africa

 The new rice for Africa was created by crossing O. glaberrima and O. sativa.
 Because the different species do not naturally interbreed, a plant tissue culture technique called embryo-rescue was used to assure that crosses between the two varieties survive and grow to maturity.
-The new rices display heterosis, the phenomenon in which the progeny of two genetically different parents grow faster, yield more, or resist stresses better than either parent.
+The new rice cultivars display heterosis, or hybrid vigor, the phenomenon in which the progeny of two genetically different parents grow faster, yield more, or resist stresses better than either parent.

 Key features of the new varieties include: